Rules and Personal Conduct

 Reporting Requirement: All Cenveo directors and employees who find themselves subjected to any form of demand or request to accept or pay a bribe or other form of improper payment or advantage or who are asked to participate in any way in a bribery scheme must promptly report these occurrences to the Corporate Legal Department.
 Alleged violations of this Section or applicable Laws may also be reported on a confidential or anonymous basis without fear of retaliation by contacting MySafeWorkplace.
 Anyone making such a report who has not engaged in illegal or unethical conduct will not suffer any adverse employment action.

 You should also report any suspicious activity that may result in a violation of this Section.
-Turning a "blind eye" or sticking "one's head in the sand" to avoid knowledge of a potentially illegal bribe or violation of applicable Laws is itself a violation of this Code of Conduct and may result in you or the Company being deemed to have knowledge of the unlawful transaction.
+Turning a "blind eye" or sticking "one's head in the sand" to avoid knowledge of a potentially illegal bribe or violation of applicable Laws is itself a violation of this Code and may result in you or the Company being deemed to have knowledge of the unlawful transaction.

 No Cenveo director or employee will suffer demotion, penalty or other adverse employment action or retaliatory consequences for not paying or accepting bribes or making improper payments even when Cenveo may lose business as a result of his or her refusal to do so.